PowerShell/ProjectMercury/README.md

 ## AI Agents

 AISH provides a framework for creating and registering multiple AI Agents.
 The agents are libraries that you use to interact with different AI models or assistance providers.
-Currently, theses are the supported agents:
+Currently, these are the supported agents:

 Agent README files: